Unless you have a lot of startup experience, it can be a little tricky to make down-to-earth financial projections for your new company.

 More startup questions to ponder

-An esteemed business professor, Neil Delisanti, recommends that startups use the forecast for follow up and to see how they are doing against it.
+The late esteemed business professor, Neil Delisanti, recommends that startups use the forecast for follow up and to see how they are doing against it.
 Don’t wait until end of year, he warns, because that’s too late to make changes.

-“It is recommended they build a model forecast utilizing cells with variables that will change the results of the entire sheet with just one cell entry,” he adds.
+“It is recommended they build a model forecast utilizing cells with variables that will change the results of the entire sheet with just one cell entry,” he added.
 “That way by changing just the price, the net profit changes, or change the price and sales volume and the whole thing changes.”

 More scenarios for which to plan: